arielseidman/K-Means_Clustering/Plants_nb.md

 # all 1s)

 # Such columns do not contribute to distinguishing between different clusters
-# because they don't vary across the data

 # Remove these columns from the matrix
 filtered_matrix <- presence_matrix[, !zero_variance_cols]